dotansimha/graphql-code-generator/website/docs/generated-config/typescript-apollo-angular.md

 default: ``

 This config should be used if `documentMode` is `external`.
 This has 2 usage:
 - any string: This would be the path to import document nodes from.
-This can be used if we want to manually create the document nodes e.g. Use `graphql-tag` in a separate file and export the generated document
+This can be used if we want to manually create the document nodes e.g. Use `graphql-tag` in a separate file and export the generated document. `importOperationTypesFrom` and `importOperationTypesFrom` must also be set as well.
 - 'near-operation-file': This is a special mode that is intended to be used with `near-operation-file` preset to import document nodes from those files.
 If these files are `.graphql` files, we make use of webpack loader.

 #### Usage Examples